Majed Abdullah: Club career

 Majed Abdullah finished as the Saudi League top scorer 6 times in his career.
 He also won the League 4 times as well as the King Cup 4 times.
 Majed is the all-time top scorer of the Saudi League with 189 goals and is also Al-Nassr's all-time top scorer with 260 goals.
 Majed Abdullah announced his retirement on 12 April 1998 following Al-Nassr's win in the 1998 Asian Cup Winner's Cup in front of 70,000 fans in Riyadh.

 International career

 Early years

-Majed made his senior team debut in 1978 in an unofficial friendly against Portuguese giants Benfica where he scored 2 goals.
-His official debut was against China on 10 December 1978.
+Majed made his senior team debut in the 1978 Saudi Arabia Football Federation International Tournament, where scored two goals in his debut match against Pakistan, ending in a 6–0 victory.
 Majed played for Saudi Arabia in the 1979 Arabian Gulf Cup, scoring 7 goals in 6 matches, and notably scoring five against Qatar in a 7–0 win.
 He continued to play in the Arabian Gulf Cup, participating in the 1982, 1984 and 1986 tournaments.